 Adventure (1979 game)

-It of course did not match the sincerity or beauty of the Extra Terrestrial but it felt like its distant cousin.
+It, of course, did not match the sincerity or beauty of the E. T. but it felt like its distant cousin.

 I’m gonna go see it again.
 Make sure you see it at least once.

 (1) Shark Wrighter (SW) Score: Based on a sum of 5 sub-scores (acting, directing, writing/story, effects: cinematography &/or animation &/or effects, editing) with 1 being terrible and 10 being terrific.